The One-Armed Swordsman

-The One-Armed Swordsman is a 1967 Hong Kong wuxia film produced by the Shaw Brothers Studio.
-Directed by Chang Cheh, it was the first of the new style of wuxia films emphasizing male anti-heroes, violent swordplay and heavy bloodletting.
-It was the first Hong Kong film to make HK$1 million at the local box office, propelling its star Jimmy Wang to super stardom.
+The One-Armed Swordsman is a 1967 Hong Kong wuxia film produced and distributed by the Shaw Brothers Studio.
+Directed by Chang Cheh and based on a screenplay he co-wrote with Ni Kuang, the film starred Jimmy Wang in the title role.
+It was the first of the new style of wuxia films emphasizing male anti-heroes, violent swordplay, and heavy bloodletting set in the Han dynasty.
+It was the first Hong Kong film to make HK$1 million at the local box office, propelling Wang to super stardom.

 This film eventually became the first in the One-Armed Swordsman trilogy.
 A sequel was released in 1969 called Return of the One-Armed Swordsman, followed by The New One-Armed Swordsman in 1971, all directed by Chang Cheh.
 It has since achieved classic status in Hong Kong cinema.
 In the Hong Kong Film Award's 2005 poll, The One-Armed Swordsman was voted as the 15th best Chinese-language film.

-Plot
+Synopsis

-The Golden Sword school is attacked by bandits.
-The servant Fang Cheng sacrifices his life to protect his master Qi Ru Feng.
-In gratitude, Qi accepts the dying Fang Cheng's son, Fang Kang, as his student.
-Years later, Fang Kang is scorned by his snobbish fellow students because of his poor background.
-Deciding that he will only cause trouble for his master, Fang Kang leaves the school only to run into his classmates and his master's spoiled daughter, Pei Er.
-In the ensuing fight Fang's right arm is cut off by Pei Er, who is angry at his indifference towards her.
-Stumbling away, Fang falls off a bridge into the passing boat of a peasant girl Xiao Man.
+The Golden Sword Clan is under attack by the "Huainan Twin Evils".
+Fang Cheng, a servant of the clan leader Qi Rufeng, sacrifices himself to protect his master, dying together with the attackers.
+In gratitude, Qi Rufeng takes Fang Cheng's son, Fang Gang, as an apprentice.
+Although Fang Gang is highly regarded by his master, the other clan members despise him for his background.
+To avoid confrontation, Fang Gang leaves but runs into trouble with Qi Pei, his master's daughter.
+In the ensuing fight, Qi Pei cuts off Fang Gang's right arm.
+Fang Gang stumbles and falls off a bridge into the passing boat of Xiaoman, a peasant girl.

-Xiao Man nurses him back to health and the two fall in love.
-Fang Kang is nevertheless depressed as he is unable to practice his swordsmanship.
-Reluctantly, Xiao Man gives him a half-burnt kung-fu manual which she had inherited from her now dead parents.
-With its help, Fang Kang is able to master a new one-armed style of swordplay, making him stronger than before.
+Xiaoman nurses Fang Gang back to health and they fall in love.
+However, Fang Gang feels dejected as he can no longer practise swordsmanship due to his missing arm.
+Reluctantly, Xiaoman gives him a half-burnt martial arts manual and a broken sword which she inherited from her late parents.
+Regaining confidence in himself, Fang Gang practises the skills and masters a new, one-armed style of swordplay, making him stronger than before.

-Meanwhile, master Qi Ru Feng is preparing for his 55th birthday and has invited all of his students to the celebration to choose a successor from amongst them so that he can retire from the martial arts world.
-However, his old enemies the Long-armed Devil and the Smiling Tiger Cheng are taking the opportunity to destroy Qi Ru Feng.
-Using a specially designed "sword-lock", they ambush and kill Qi's students travelling to the celebration.

-Fang Kang inadvertently learns of the plot and, breaking his promise to Xiao Man not to involve himself in the martial arts world, rushes to save his master.
-He is delayed en route by the Long-Armed Devil's accomplices, and when he arrives the Long-Armed Devil has already killed most of the students and wounded Qi Ru Feng.
-In a vicious battle, Fang Kang manages to kill the Long-Armed Devil, but chooses to return to Xiao Man and become a farmer instead of taking his master's place at the school.